apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

 ![Bundling Nodes](node-bundling-file.png)

-This JCR node structure would be stored in Mongo in 2 documents
+This JCR node structure would be stored in MongoDB in 2 documents

     {
            "_id"            : "2:/content/book.jpg",